In cron.roflcopter.fr, a Check represents a single service you want to

 around how many checks you can have in your account.
 You can create checks

-either in cron.roflcopter.fr web interface or by calling API.
+either in cron.roflcopter.fr web interface or by calling Management API.

 Name, Tags, Description

-Describe each check using optional name, tags and description fields.
+Describe each check using an optional name, tags, and description fields.

 - Name: names are optional, but it is a good idea to set them.

-Good naming becomes especially important as you add more checks in the
+Good naming becomes especially important as you add more checks to the

-account.
-Names are displayed in the web interface, in email reports and in the
+account. cron.roflcopter.fr will display check names in the web interface, in email reports,

 - Tags: a space-separated list of optional labels.
 Use tags to organize and group

 checks within a project.
-You can tag checks by environment
+You can tag checks by the environment

 any other system.